 11. QPR vs. NPR

-Quick Pressure Release means sliding the vent over to open as soon as the timer has finished.
-This is done mostly with vegetables or grains or if you wnat to open the lid quickly.
+Quick Pressure Release means sliding the vent over to open when the timer has finished.
+This is done mostly with vegetables or grains or if you want to open the lid quickly.
+Take c ount if the pressure I side and be safe though and protect yourself.
 Natural Pressure Release means you let the steam release on its own – it may take another few minutes; I highly recommend it for meats.
 Recipes with NPR are the ones that don’t need any babysitting.